InsideOut’s Offices Guide

 Do you want an integrated shed or storage area that can be accessed by other members of the family without disturbing you when you’re working?

-All these questions influence the size and quality of the home office you will need.
+All these questions influence the size and quality of the home office you will need to work comfortably from home.

 Broadly, there are three categories of garden office buildings: